agatha-duzan/agatha-duzan.github.io/README.md

 <img width="720" src="img/intro.jpg">

 <p style='text-align: justify;'>
 YouTube has evolved beyond its origins as a mere video-sharing platform and has now emerged as a pivotal social media channel, revolutionizing how we engage with information, entertainment, and societal issues.
 In this digital era, YouTube's impact extends far beyond cat videos and entertainment content; it has become a significant space for raising awareness about crucial global topics.
 With billions of users worldwide, YouTube serves as a democratic platform where creators, educators, activists, scientists, and policymakers share diverse content on hot issues.
-Talking about hot issues we will focuss in this datastory on the importance of climate change on youtube.
+Talking about hot issues this datastory will study one particularly hot issue: climate change.
+It will try to answer these questions: did climate change become a topic more important on YouTube as it has become in our society?
+Can we relate spikes in the interest in climate change on YouTube with real word events?

-ADD OUR PROBLEMATIVS!!!!
 </p>

 ## About YouNiverse